jod35/fastapi-beyond-CRUD/docs/chapter5.md

 ```
 Running the code above shall allow us to create the table in the database also logging the SQL query in the terminal as shown above.

+### Conclusion
+The database for storing our book data is now up and running.
+Skipping ahead, I've outlined the CRUD actions for our persistent database in the next chapter.

 **Previous**: [Improved Project Structure Using Routers](./chapter4.md)